 - Make your apple mixture.
-Peel and dice your apples and then combine them with the sugar and lemon juice.
+Peel and dice your apples and then combine them with 1 Tablespoon sugar and lemon juice.
 Toss and set aside.

 - Combine your dry ingredients.
-In a large mixing bowl, whisk together flour, baking powder, salt, and spices together.
+In a large mixing bowl, whisk together flour, baking powder, salt, cinnamon, and nutmeg together.
 Set it aside.

 - Cream butter and sugar.
 In a stand mixer with a paddle attachment (or mixing bowl with hand mixer), go ahead and beat the butter and remaining 1 1/2 cups sugar together at medium speed for about 2 minutes.
 Scrape the sides of the bowl as needed.
 Add eggs, one at a time, making sure they are incorporated before adding the next.
 Add vanilla and combine.
 If your mixture curdles at this point, don't panic!
 This is normal and the batter will come together once the dry ingredients are added.

 - Add your dry ingredients.
 Add the flour mixture to the butter mixture and make sure to stop mixing once it's just combined.

 - Fold in the apples.
 Stir in the apples with a spatula, just until combined.
 Do not overmix.
 Spread batter into the prepared pan.
 Sprinkle with turbinado sugar.